HCL-TECH-SOFTWARE/connections-doc/v8-cr2/admin/overview/i_ovr_r_whats_new_cr2.md

 ## Connections Engagement Center in HCL Connections {#cec .section}

 Updated the installation instructions for the Connections Engagement Center to work with HCL Connections 8.0.
-This will allow customers to view Connections Engagement Center 8.0 in FlexNet when they purchased.
+This will allow customers to view the Connections Engagement Center 8.0 in the HCL Software License & Download Portal when they purchase.
 Refer to [Installing Connections Engagement Center](../../connectors/icec/cec-install.md) for details.

 **Interested in Connections Mobile?**